Skip to main content

 • ADMISSION CONDITIONS

-• Candidates who hold or are in the process of obtaining a French baccalaureate in the general, technological or vocational sectors.
+• Candidates who hold or are preparing for a French baccalaureate in general, technological or vocational subjects.

-• Candidates who are nationals of the E.U., the EEA, the Swiss Confederation, the Principality of Monaco or Andorra, who hold or are in the process of obtaining a diploma giving access to European higher education.
+• Applicants who are nationals of the E.U., the EEA, the Swiss Confederation, the Principality of Monaco or Andorra, who hold or are in the process of obtaining a diploma giving access to European higher education.

-• Candidates who are nationals of the E.U., the EEA, the Swiss Confederation, the Principality of Monaco or Andorra, who hold or are in the process of obtaining a diploma giving access to European higher education.
+• Applicants who are nationals of the E.U., the EEA, the Swiss Confederation, the Principality of Monaco or Andorra, who hold or are in the process of obtaining a diploma giving access to European higher education.

 • FUNDAMENTAL PREREQUISITES